 At this point I always like to thank Sue Lavery who guides and advises us about food orders and quantities, without which I would be lost.
 She is always patient with my endless questions and is very dismissive of this well-earned praise.
 Also, to the Boniface Committee for our amazing building, it is very well maintained, equipped and clean and receives great praise from those who hire it.

 We look forward to the next year and more events.
 Many thanks for your support throughout 2018.

 Brief Overview by Glenda Hills MAAT, PCC Treasurer

 Reserves Policy – The PCC aims to maintain net reserves at a level representing 3 months operating costs, plus a minimum of £15k to cover potential repair liabilities at the Boniface Centre and Yeoford.

 Cadbury Deanery Synod

-Approved by the PCC on 22 March 2018 and signed on their behalf by:
+Approved by the PCC on 13 February 2019 and signed on their behalf by: